DeltadexGame/Launcher/README.md

 # Launcher v0.1.0
-This repo comprises the source code and assets for Team 10's Launcher for the Team Project Module, 3rd Year Computer Science at UCC.
+This repo comprises the source code and assets for the Deltadex Game Launcher.

 ![Live demo of the launcher in action](https://i.imgur.com/qSXiuFh.gif)